-The Gin Blossoms performance has been rescheduled for October 18.
+The Gin Blossoms performance has been rescheduled for TBD.
 You may to hold on to your tickets for the new date and your current seat selection(s) will be honored.

 If you wish to request a refund, please contact the channel through which you originally purchased the tickets (Ticketmaster, etc.).